Informatievlaanderen/VSDS-Tech-Docs/docs/_introduction/linked_data.md

 sort: 2
 ---

-# Basic concept linked data
+# Basic concepts of linked data

 In 2009, the pioneer of the worldwide web, Tim Berners-Lee, presented a TED talk about linked data as the next phase of the internet, sometimes referred to as the Semantic Web.
 It is a vision of the evolution of the web of documents into the semantic web, where meaning is added through linked data so that, in addition to the current -human- users of the web, machines and computers can understand and interpret the meaning of data.